 Dr Hotak comes from a longstanding background in healthcare, philanthropy and social entrepreneurship.
 He is a strong tri-sector leader with extensive experience in the public, private and non-governmental sectors.
-Dr. Hotak has worked in National Health Services in United Kingdom, has led many community organizations, has been a keen philanthropist and serial entrepreneur.
-He is the Founder of Central and South Asia Business, MAIH Group, London Partners Corporation, British Afghan Chamber of Commerce and Industry and Afghana Foundation.
+Dr. Hotak has worked in National Health Services in United Kingdom, has led many community organisations, has been a keen philanthropist and serial entrepreneur.
+He is the Founder of Invest In Great Britain, London Partners Corporation, Hotak Healthcare, Afghan Council of Great Britain and Afghana Foundation.
 Dr Hotak is national and internationally renowned speaker on innovation, entrepreneurship, venture capital, FDI and Afghanistan in the media, conferences and seminars.

 He holds an MBChB in Medicine from Leeds Medical School and certificates in International Organization Management, Smart Business Growth, Globalization and Leadership.
 He fluently speaks in English, Pashto, Dari, and Urdu/Hindi.

 HASSAN KHAN NASIR